Lightning (Final Fantasy): Character design

 Due to global demand and the development staff's desire to further Lightning's character, development began for a sequel to XIII.
 The game tackles the question of whether Lightning is happy after the events of XIII.
 Even before a sequel was greenlit, Toriyama had wanted to create a truly happy ending for the character.
 Lightning's outfit in XIII-2 was designed by Isamu Kamikokuryo.
 He worked from a rough sketch by Nomura of how Lightning should appear.
 Nomura "fought hard" to create the draft design.
 The outfit was redone several times by Kamikokuryo: a qipao and a science fiction-inspired design were both discarded because they clashed with the game's atmosphere.
 The final design was inspired by the valkyries of Norse mythology.
 The outfit was meant to reflect the environment around Lightning.
 It features a feather motif to represent Lightning's light, delicate side and her growing powers.
 She was depicted as having transcended her human limits, making it difficult to depict her as a normal person.

 Her outfit in Lightning Returns was designed by Nomura.
 He was told by Toriyama to create something representative of her final battle, with "strength" as the main guideline.
 The resultant outfit, which resembles a leather bodysuit, has spinal column patterns on its sleeves and is primarily colored red and white.
 Nomura later commented that he felt "a strong reaction within [himself]" while creating Lightning's final look.
 Nomura's design was Kamikokuryo's favorite out of the many outfits created for the character.
-Her other outfits for the game were designed by Kamikokuryo, Toshiyuki Itahana, and Toshitaka Matsuda: many of them drew inspiration from the character designs of regular Final Fantasy artist Yoshitaka Amano.
+Her other outfits for the game were designed by Kamikokuryo, Toshiyuki Itahana, and Toshitaka Matsuda.
+Many of the outfits were inspired by designs of regular Final Fantasy artist Yoshitaka Amano.
 In addition to the new costumes, Lightning's in-game model was rebuilt from the ground-up.
 Her breasts were enlarged and several of her outfits were designed to present her in a more feminine way.
 For the game's epilogue, Toriyama wished for Lightning to appear in an everyday setting and normal clothes.
 The team considered ending the game with Lightning either meeting or speaking with her allies, but Toriyama wished the story to begin and end with her alone.
 He has claimed that Lightning, with her solo role in Lightning Returns, was the Final Fantasy series' "first female protagonist".